Aprium®

 Applications

-Aprium® fruits are ideal for eating raw, can be used in a variety of sweet applications, and can be utilized as a substitute in any recipe calling for apricots.
-They can be added to fresh fruit salads, green salads, or for an appetizer, the fruits can be halved and topped with soft cheeses or nuts.
-Aprium® fruits can also be cooked down or macerated for jams, sauces, frozen desserts, or beverages.
+Apriums® are ideal for eating raw but can also be cooked, stewed, frozen, or preserved.
+They can serve as a substitute in any recipe calling for apricots.
+Apriums® are frequently incorporated into green salads, fruit bowls, salsas, and charcuterie boards alongside soft cheeses, nuts, and crackers.
+These fruits may be cooked down or macerated for jams, sauces, sorbets, ice creams, or smoothies.
+Apriums® can be incorporated into barbecue sauces for chicken, diced into an apricot and wild rice stuffing for pork roast, chopped into a turkey salad sandwich with celery and cashews, or slow-cooked with herbs and spices to complement meats.
 Complimentary pairings include other stone fruits, honey, egg custards, lavender, citrus, strong spices, nuts, soft cheeses, and vanilla.
-Ripen Aprium® fruits at room temperature and then refrigerate for up to five days.
+Ripen Apriums® at room temperature and then refrigerate for up to five days.

 Ethnic/Cultural Info